 Physical abuse is not the only type of mistreatment occurring in nursing facilities all across Illinois.
 Often times, the resident is subjected to verbal abuse by nursing staff in charge of providing them care.
 By law, every it abusive incident or allegation of abuse must be thoroughly investigated and reported to the appropriate state agency to protect the resident from further assault.
-Unfortunately, the Crete elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered serious mental and emotional harm caused by verbal assault of their caregiver.
+Unfortunately, the Crete elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered serious mental and emotional harm caused by verbal assault of their caregiver.

 St. James Wellness Rehabilitation Villas